 A time-honored method for offering proof that you can deliver on your marketing claims is the Customer Testimonial and Google Review.
 They’re often overlooked.
 Yet they’re an effective way to make it easy for your prospects to believe you are a trustworthy brand.
-And it’s essential if your marketing objective is to acquire new customers.
+Most importantly, it’s essential if your marketing objective is to acquire new customers.

 Here’s how to ask and get customer testimonials.

-Find out how they prefer to do it – You’ll find that some customers like to write the testimonial themselves.
+Find out how they prefer to do it – You’ll find that some satisfied customers like to write the testimonial themselves.
 However, others prefer to be given a draft to review and edit.

 I’ve found that presenting these two choices to the customer is the best approach.
 More often than not they take me up on my offer to write a draft for them to review, edit and approve.
 This makes it convenient for them as they may find starting from scratch more difficult than editing a previously written testimonial.

 Tie it to your value proposition – The best testimonials support the brand’s value proposition or key competitive advantages.

 Get their permission – I use email to exchange drafts and edits with the customer.
 In my experience, there are usually only one or two volleys back and forth before the final version of the testimonial is complete.
 This process generates a record of the testimonial and the “sign off” you’ll need to use customer testimonials.